INXS: ARIA Awards

-INXS has won seven Australian Recording Industry Association (ARIA) Awards.
-The band was inducted into the ARIA Hall of Fame in 2001 alongside The Saints.
-This induction recognised their achievement of a "significant body of recorded work" and that they "had a cultural impact within Australia".
-INXS has won six other ARIA Awards, including three for 'Best Group' in 1987, 1989 and 1992.
+INXS have won seven Australian Recording Industry Association (ARIA) Awards.
+The band were inducted into the ARIA Hall of Fame in 2001 alongside the Saints.
+The induction recognised their achievement of a "significant body of recorded work" and that they "had a cultural impact within Australia".
+INXS have won six other ARIA Awards, including three for 'Best Group' in 1987, 1989 and 1992.